Navigate to other COVID-19 Information by Topic below:

 THANK YOU FOR YOUR INPUT - THE SURVEY IS NOW CLOSED

-Results will be compiled and distributed to District of Tofino, District of Ucluelet, Tourism Tofino, Tourism Ucluelet, Tofino Long Beach Chamber of Commerce and Ucluelet Chamber of Commerce.
+Results have been compiled and distributed to District of Tofino, District of Ucluelet, Tourism Tofino, Tourism Ucluelet, Tofino Long Beach Chamber of Commerce and Ucluelet Chamber of Commerce.

 BC's Restart Plan

 BC’s Restart Plan lays out a series of steps that we will take together to protect people and ensure that our province can come back from COVID-19 stronger than before.